CocoaBeanzz/DPVerFetch/README.md

 - Populate .env with the labeled fields.
 Unless you have specific credentials for bot access, your personal credentials may be necessary.
 - Run VerFetch.py.

+## Updating:
+When updating DPVerFetch, delete lastID.
+DPVerFetch will briefly flood the channel as it catches up to the lastest messages.

 **Please credit me for my work.
 Don't tell your friends you made this.**